Agia Sophia Stadium

-The Agia Sophia Stadium ([aˈʝa soˈfça]), also known by its commercial name OPAP Arena, is the home stadium of AEK Athens FC.
-With an all-seater capacity of 31,100, it is the third largest football stadium overall in Greece.
+The Agia Sophia Stadium ([aˈʝa soˈfça]), also known as OPAP Arena for sponsorship reasons and as AEK Arena for UEFA competitions, is the home stadium of AEK Athens.
+With an all-seater capacity of 32,500 it is the third largest football stadium overall in Greece.
 It is located in Nea Filadelfeia, a northwestern suburb of Athens, Greece.
-Built in 2022 on the site of Nikos Goumas Stadium, the former ground of the club, the stadium is the most contemporary stadium in Greece.
+The new arena was built on the site of the former Nikos Goumas Stadium.
+The construction of the arena was completed in October 2022.
+Agia Sophia Stadium is the newest stadium built in Greece.